Sweet, Victoria. God’s Hotel. Riverhead New York 2012. NF;5/13

 She describes the ascendancy of the medical (distinct from nursing) approach during the 18th century, the time of the French, American, and industrial revolutions, with its change from an agricultural metaphor to an industrial one.
 Patients, and a little bit wide-eyed willingness to do the pilgrimage to Santiago de Compostela, inform several honest and valuable spiritual lessons which we presume she applies in her personal life although they are presented as professional growth.
-It’s the nature of the individual that’s important, she tells us on page 111 (which sounds familiar and welcome to someone struggling to loosen the iron grip of population-based evidence).
+It’s the nature of the individual that’s important, she tells us (which sounds familiar and welcome to someone struggling to loosen the iron grip of population-based evidence).
 Roles repeat: who- and whatever we are have been here before and will be here again.
 The continent between Europe and Asia didn’t exist for medievals, although they knew the world was round.
 Such continents are still out there to be discovered.

 A bit of an American back-to-nature disingenuous innocence doesn’t diminish for me many true and badly needed insights.
 The intersecting metaphors of the hospital, spiritual growth, and changing and worsening ideology of healthcare don’t quite cohere, but like Dr. Sweet’s transparent diamond-in-the-rough style it’s clear they just are what they are.
 And they are lovely.
 How much diamond and how much rough is there?
 Doesn’t matter.
 It has to be either completely uncontrived or very effectively contrived.

 I’d be interested to know how fearlessly she has named names.
 There is some merciless trashing of medical administrators and consultants.

 Very nice, although I end up emotionally holding back just slightly.
 Hard to know whose instincts to blame for that… 8.3/8.7